Bort-Millipede/PocketCHIP_hcx/README.md

 # PocketCHIP hcx (hcxdumptool and hcxtools)

 Instructions for installing (outdated versions of) hcxdumptool and hcxtools on the [PocketCHIP](https://en.wikipedia.org/wiki/CHIP_(computer)#Pocket_CHIP_and_Pockulus) device originally manufactured by Next Thing Co.
 Limited usage instructions for hcxdumptool are also included.

-Finally, building instructions for advanced users who prefer to build their own software and driver (rather than the precompiled ones available in [Releases](https://github.com/Bort-Millipede/PocketCHIP_hcx/releases)) are included in subpages ([Cross-Compilation](building/cross-compiling) and [Native Build](building/native)).
+Precompiled software and driver builds are available in [Releases](https://github.com/Bort-Millipede/PocketCHIP_hcx/releases).
+For advanced users who prefer to build their own software and driver, build instructions are available in subpages ([Cross-Compilation](building/cross-compiling) and [Native Build](building/native)).

 While the information included here could easily be used for other renditions of the CHIP computer, the PocketCHIP is specifically targeted due to the portable nature of the device.